musselwhizzle/Focus-Points/docs/Focus Points.md

 This section explains how to use the plugin.

 ### 2.1 Installation
-1. Unless you have a special link (e.g. for a pre-release), download the **source code.zip** file from [latest release](https://github.com/musselwhizzle/Focus-Points/releases/latest) (go to the bottom of this page to find the download link).
-A file named **Focus-Points-[plugin_version].zip** will be downloaded to your computer.<br>
-_MAC users_: The zip file will be automatically unzipped according to your macOS preferences.
+1. Download the [plugin package](https://github.com/musselwhizzle/Focus-Points/archive/refs/tags/v3.1_pre.zip).
+A file named `Focus-Points-[plugin_version].zip` will be downloaded to your computer.<br>  _MAC users_: According to your macOS preferences the zip file will be automatically unzipped.

-2. Extract the downloaded file if necessary.
-Within the extracted contents, locate the plugin folder **focuspoints.lrplugin**
+2. Unzip the downloaded file.
+Inside the extracted content locate the plugin folder `focuspoints.lrplugin`

-3. Move this folder to the location where you normally keep your Lightroom plug-ins.<br>Tip: If you don't know this location, the Plugin Manager will tell you (see next step).<br>
+3. Move this folder to where you normally keep your Lightroom plugins.<br>Hint: if you don't know this location, the Plugin Manager will show you (see next step).<br>
-_MAC users_: if you need to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose `show package content`.
+_MAC users_: if you have to navigate into the content of the `adobe lightroom classic.app`, use the control-click and choose  `show package content`.

-4. Open Lightroom and go to _File → Plug-in Manager_.<br>
+4. Open Lightroom and go to `File → Plug-in Manager`.<br>
 _Windows_: Click the `Add` button and select the plugin.<br>
-_MAC_: If you copied the plugin to the default Lightroom plugin location, the new plugin is already listed - activate it.
-Otherwise, click the `Add` button and select the plugin.
+_MAC_: In case of you'd copied the plugin to the default LR-plugin location, the new plugin is already listed - activate it.
+Otherwise, click on the `Add` button and select the plugin.

 Once installed, select one or more photos and invoke the plugin via
-  * _Library → Plug-in Extras → Show Focus Point_, or
+* `Library → Plug-in Extras → Show Focus Point`, or
-  * _File → Plug-in Extras → Show Focus Point_
+* `File → Plug-in Extras → Show Focus Point`

 <br>